 - Even though they don’t require a tank, they will still require a huge hot water cylinder and a separate boiler unit.

-- There is a risk of water waste if the boiler heats hot water for the specified amount of time, but it is not all consumed.>
+- There is a risk of water waste if the boiler heats hot water for a specified amount of time, but it is not all consumed.>

 Can you have a heat pump and a boiler?